ciroque-nginx/unit-http-server-template/README.md

 ## Getting Started

-- Use the template repository to create a new repository
 - Run the tests
 - Build the project
 - Compile to WebAssembly
 - Run the project in NGINX Unit

-### Use the Template Repository

-To use this template repository, [generate a new repository with the template](https://github.com/ciroque/go-base-http-server/generate).

 ### Run the Tests